Asset Prices in General Equilibrium with Recursive Utility and Illiquidity Induced by Transactions Costs

 In this paper, we study the effect of proportional transaction costs on consumption-portfolio decisions and asset prices in a dynamic general equilibrium economy with a financial market that has a single-period bond and two risky stocks, one of which incurs the transaction cost.
 Our model has multiple investors with stochastic labor income, heterogeneous beliefs, and heterogeneous Epstein-Zin-Weil utility functions.
 The transaction cost gives rise to endogenous variations in liquidity.
 We show how equilibrium in this incomplete-markets economy can be characterized and solved for in a recursive fashion.
-We have three main findings.
+We have two main findings.
 One, costs for trading a stock lead to a substantial reduction in the trading volume of that stock, but have only a small effect on the trading volume of the other stock and the bond.
 Two, even in the presence of stochastic labor income and heterogeneous beliefs, transaction costs have only a small effect on the consumption decisions of investors, and hence, on equity risk premia and the liquidity premium.
-Three, the effects of transaction costs on quantities such as the liquidity premium are overestimated in partial equilibrium relative to general equilibrium.

 Keywords: Liquidity premium, incomplete markets, portfolio choice, heterogeneous agents, general equilibrium